zailfyer/Icarus_Mods/ZMP_README.md

 * makes charcoal a fule for any thing that burns wood
 * reworks how to get charcoal and ash.
 Charcoal is made by prossesing it in a furnace like ore.
 * adds new item Activated charcoal wich is used in some recipes and as fule for the dehumidifyer
-* adds new item Ash can be used to make better fertilizer
+* adds new item Ash can be used to make fertilizer at the Mortor and Pestel
+* makes speed and yeild fertilizer craftable in the Mortor and Pestal

 # Zailfyers Deep Ore Extraction
 * Deep ore deposits have more ore and extract faster

 # Zailfyers Dropship
 * Drop ship has 20 slots
-* O2 tanks, cantines, and Dropship granades are not automatically added to quick bar
+* O2 tanks, cantines, and Dropship granades are NOT automatically added to quick bar

 # Zailfyers Envirosuits
 * Hark has heat and cold resistance